 Lebanon's last official census in 1932 census showed the population was 58% Christian, 35% Muslim, 6% Druze, and 1% followers of other faiths.
 According to a 2021 report, the count is somewhat different today: 65% Muslim, 32% Christian, and 3% Druze.
 Smaller numbers of Lebanese are Jewish or followers of Baha'ism (founded in 1863 in Persia and emphasizes the spiritual unity of all humankind), Buddhism, and Hinduism.
-The country's non-citizen population, both refugees and foreign workers (see p.
-14-15 of Political and Social Relations), is predominantly Muslim.
+The country's non-citizen population, both refugees and foreign workers (see Political and Social Relations), is predominantly Muslim.

-Lebanon's constitution guarantees freedom of religion, prohibits religious discrimination, and allows all Lebanese to worship according to their personal beliefs, provided practices do not disturb public order.
-Further, Lebanon's penal code forbids the defamation of and contempt for religion, as well as "blaspheming God publicly."
-Significantly, the constitution also divides political leadership among the country's religious groups.
+Lebanon's Constitution guarantees freedom of religion, prohibits religious discrimination, and allows all Lebanese to worship according to their personal beliefs, provided practices do not disturb public order.
+Further, Lebanon's penal code forbids the defamation ٥f and contempt for religion, as well as "blaspheming God publicly."
+Significantly. the Constitution also divides political leadership among the country's religious groups.

-Lebanon officially recognizes 18 faiths: 4 Muslim sects (Shi'a, Sunni, Alawite, and Ismaili), 12 Christian denominations (Maronite, Greek Orthodox, Greek Catholic.
-Armenian

-Catholic, Armenian Orthodox, Syriac Orthodox, Syriac Catholic, Assyrian, Chaldean, Copt, Evangelical, and Roman Catholic), the Druze faith, and Judaism.
+Lebanon officially recognizes 18 faiths: 4 Muslim sects (Shi'a, Sunni, Alawite, and Ismaili), 12 Christian denominations (Maronite, Greek Orthodox, Greek Catholic, Armenian Catholic, Armenian Orthodox, Syriac Orthodox, Syriac Catholic, Assyrian, Chaldean, Copt, Evangelical, and Roman Catholic), the Druze faith, and Judaism.
 Religious groups must register with the state to gain legal recognition.
-Privileges granted registered groups include the right to perform baptisms and state-recognized marriages (see p.
-3 of Family and Kinship).
-Further, recognized groups may define and enforce their own family and personal status laws regulating marriage, divorce, child custody, and inheritance (see p.
-2-3 of Sex and Gender).
+Privileges granted registered groups include the right to perform baptisms and state-recognized marriages (see Family and Kinship).
+Further, recognized groups may define and enforce their own family and personal status laws regulating marriage, divorce, child custody, and inheritance (see Sex and Gender).
 Nonregistered groups may own property, where members can gather for worship and religious rituals.

-However, because most high-level government positions are apportioned among the recognized faiths according to the constitution, National Pact, and other agreements (see p.
-3-5 of Political and Social Relations), members of unrecognized groups are effectively barred from occupying such positions.
+However, because most high-level government positions are apportioned among the recognized faiths according to the Constitution, National Pact, and other agreements (see Political and Social Relations), members of unrecognized groups are effectively barred from occupying such positions.